nupharr/WeaterBot/README.md

 # WeaterBot

-This bot recommends what clothes to wear based on the weather
+This telegram bot shows the weather in the city you selected

+After cloning the repository, open .env and enter the token from BotFather and the api key from the OpenWeather service

+"""ssh
+python ./run.py
+"""